Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 \subsubsection{Computation of correlation function and mean square displacement}

 In this section, we compute the correlation functions and the mean square displacement of the string endpoints on the UV brane, under the assumption of zero chemical potential.
 To begin, we consider the density matrix for a canonical ensemble, which is given by eq.\eqref{den}.
-To proceed further, we express the solution of eq.\eqref{eqf} in terms of the creation (\(a_{\omega}^{\dagger}\)) and annihilation (\(a_{\omega}\)) operators.
-This yields the following mode expansion
+To proceed further, we express the solution of eq.\eqref{eqf} in terms of the creation (\(a_{\omega}^{\dagger}\)) and annihilation (\(a_{\omega}\)) operators as follows

-In this expression, \(f_{\omega}^{\mathrm{UV}}(r)\) corresponds to the solution of eq.~\eqref{eqf} in the UV regime, whose explicit form is provided in eq.~\eqref{UV}. \\ We now define the mean square displacement \( s^{2}(t) \) as follows
+In this expression, \(f_{\omega}^{\mathrm{UV}}(r)\) corresponds to the solution of eq.~\eqref{eqf} in the UV regime, whose explicit form is provided in eq.~\eqref{UV}.
+We now define the mean square displacement \( s^{2}(t) \) as follows

 where $x(t)=X(t,r_{b})$ represents the position of the external particle in the boundary theory.
 In order to derive an explicit expression for the transverse mean square displacement \( (s^{2}(t))^{\perp} \), we first evaluate the following thermal expectation value